swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 }
 ```

 The min UUID (`00000000-0000-0000-0000-000000000000`) and max UUID (`FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF`) are special forms defined by RFC 9562.
 They are useful as sentinel values — for example, representing "no UUID" or defining the bounds of a UUID range.
-Note that neither the min UUID nor the max UUID has a meaningful version or variant field; the `version` property returns `Version(rawValue: 0)` and `Version(rawValue: 15)` respectively.
+Note that neither the min UUID nor the max UUID has a meaningful version or variant field; the `version` property returns `0` and `15` respectively.

 ### Lowercase string representation